Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Extension to Stratified Logrank Test

 \begin{theorem} Under the null hypothesis $H_0$ in \eqref{eq:H0} and conditioning on all the potential event times, if (a) the treatment assignments and potential censoring times, $(Z_i, C_i(1), C_i(0))$'s, are mutually independent across all units, (b) Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} hold within each stratum, and (c) Condition \ref{cond:strata} holds, then the stratified logrank statistic \eqref{eq:SLR} is asymptotically standard Gaussian, i.e.,

 \end{theorem}

-We emphasize that in Theorem \ref{thm:CLT_SLR}, we only require Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} to hold within each stratum, and thus allow the probability of receiving the active treatment and the joint distribution of the potential censoring times under treatment and control to vary across strata.
-Thus, Theorem \ref{thm:CLT_SLR} is particularly useful for randomized blocked designs and when the censoring mechanism varies across strata, as demonstrated by simulation in Section \ref{sec:violation}.
-Moreover, by similar arguments as in Section \ref{sec:slight_relax}, we can relax condition (b) in Theorem \ref{thm:CLT_SLR} by instead requiring that Assumption \ref{asmp:noninfor_both} holds within each stratum, allowing dependence between the treatment assignment and the potential censoring times.
+In Theorem \ref{thm:CLT_SLR}, we only require Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} to hold within each stratum, and thus allow the probability of receiving the active treatment and the joint distribution of the potential censoring times under treatment and control to vary across strata.
+Thus, Theorem \ref{thm:CLT_SLR} is particularly useful for randomized block designs and when the censoring mechanism varies across strata, as demonstrated by simulation in Section \ref{sec:violation}.
+Moreover, similar to the discussion at the end of Section \ref{sec:two_mechanism}, we can relax condition (b) in Theorem \ref{thm:CLT_SLR} by instead requiring $(Z_i, C_i(1),C_i(0))$'s to be independent of the potential event times and i.i.d.\ within each stratum, allowing dependence between the treatment assignment and the potential censoring times.

-{\rev The choice of strata is an important issue in practice.
+The choice of strata is an important issue in practice.
 To ensure the validity of the stratified logrank test, we need to consider the covariates that affect either the treatment assignment or potential censoring times.
 However, the stratified logrank test can only take into account discrete covariates.
-It will be interesting to extend the randomization-based logrank test to adjust for more general (continuous) covariates, potentially utilizing ideas from inverse propensity score weighting \citep{Horvitz1952, RUBIN1983, robins2020}, Cox regression models \citep{Cox1972} and regression adjustment for randomized experiments without censoring \citep{lin2013, Basse2021}. }
+It will be interesting to extend the randomization-based logrank test to adjust for more general (continuous) covariates, possibly utilizing ideas from inverse probability weighting \citep{Horvitz1952, RUBIN1983, robins2020}, Cox regression models \citep{Cox1972} and regression adjustment for randomized experiments without censoring \citep{lin2013, Basse2021}.